Skip to content

 Backend Best For Persistence Scalability Setup

-LanceDB Local development, small-medium projects File-based Medium Zero config
+LanceDB Local development, small to medium projects File-based Medium Zero config

 ChromaDB Prototyping, experimentation File-based Medium Easy